-Jacqueline is also a writer of short fiction, poetry and essay.
-She practices yoga and chi gong, and loves to read and learn.
+Jacqueline is also a writer of short fiction, poetry, and essay.
+She practices yoga and chi gong, loves to read, and nap with her cats.

-Here are some statements Jacqueline frequently makes to others:
+Here are some statements Jacqueline frequently makes to therapy clients:

 The list could go on (and on) but you get the drift.